-Crednology Holding Corporation (the "Company") (formerly "Cooper Holding Corp") was incorporated in the state of Delaware 1998 under the name of Celebrity Entertainment Group, Inc.
+Crednology Holding Corporation (the "Company") (formerly "Cooper Holding Corp") was incorporated in the state of Delaware 1998 under the name of Celebrity Entertainment Group, Inc. (see Note-I Subsequent Events)

 Crednology Holding Corp.

 Crednology Holding Corp, a Delaware corporation, is a public holding company that is an acquirer and operator of subsidiaries which concentrate their activities within the financial and credit industry.
 The Company is dedicated to enhancing shareholder value through a strategic combination of organic growth, mergers and acquisitions.
 The Company's two operating subsidiaries are: